 Whether or not a site succeeds is based on many, many factors.
-Of course every site has it’s own definition of success depending on the ultimate goal of the site.
+Of course, every site has its own definition of success depending on the ultimate goal of the site.
 Informational sites are there to educate and inform.
 E-commerce sites end goal is to sell products.
-Service industry sites purpose is to reach customers and create leads.
-Branding sites are often part of a larger marketing campaign to build awareness of a brand or product.
+A service industry website’s purpose is to reach customers and create leads.
+Branding sites are often part of a larger online marketing campaign to build awareness of a brand or product.
 But in order for any of these sites to be successful, they will all need to do one thing: determine their target audience.

 We are also in the social media age which is a great resource for not only finding potential clients and customers, but it can also help you discover who your audience might be.
 It’s a good idea to follow your competitors on social media so you can see how they are marketing and to who.
 In most cases, you can go to your competitors social media page and see who their followers are.
 Take note of those that engage with comments or shares, as you will want your followers to do the same.

 One quick note about social media, it will be well worth your time to only follow people that may fit your target audience.
 Most think its best to simply follow as many people as possible on social media.
 But you would be surprised at how much information you can gather by watching what your target audience posts.
 If you just follow everybody, there’s just that much more information to weed through.

 Tracking Your Target Audience